caverac/agd-doc/tutorial.rst

 With our GaussPy-friendly dataset, we can now run GaussPy.
 As in the :ref:`simple-example-tutorial`, we begin by selecting a value of :math:`\alpha` to use in the decomposition.
-In this case we will select :math:`\alpha=20` to begin with.
+In this example, we will select :math:`\alpha=0.5` to begin with.
 As before, the important parameters to specify are:

 1. ``alpha1``: our choice for the value of :math:`\alpha`.